 The Pisgah Water Association works around the clock to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.

 Please note.
-This CCR report will not be delivered to each individual customer.
+This CCR report will not be delivered to each individual customer, however you may request a copy from our office.
 It is published electronically.
 The direct link to the CCR will appear on your utility bill.